InRong/Glance/README.md

 insert into messages (host, name, value, description, display,action) values ('','If Evening','if','If Evening','0','1');
 insert into messages (host, name, value, description, display,action) values ('','If Night','if','If Night','0','1');

+Also Note that there is a timezone in the DB.
+I am not yet sure of the consequences of leaving it, so I recommend changing it to your local e.g.: sqlite> select * from settings where setting='pytztimezone';
+1446|pytztimezone|Asia/Hong_Kong

+update settings set value='Europe/London' where setting='pytztimezone';

-Note that a restart may be necessary after the database update.
+Note that a restart may be necessary after the database update (if you have Glance running that is).

 10. To make the system autorun at boot, sudo nano /etc/rc.local